storyfeet/dugi_bialan/content/from_toki_pona.md

 You can now name any element, using "edin [number]", eg {{qoth "edin lan van"}} (Oxygen) and while most people do not know all the atomic numbers, you do not need to leave the language for precision.

+## So this is Dugi Bialan.

+I hope this gives a good grasp on why it exists, and some of my journey to creating it.

+It's not finished yet, I still have plenty of work to do to make it ready.
+If you'd like to speak it with me, or work with me on some of it's niggles.
+I'd love to hear from you. [matt.storyfeet@gmail.com](mailto:matt.storyfeet@gmail.com)

+I'm aware many of the problems I see in Toki Pona, are features, and it's possible I have missed some of the point,